FBI searches Washington Post reporter’s home

 Attorney General Pam Bondi alleged in a post on X that Natanson was “obtaining and reporting classified and illegally leaked information from a Pentagon contractor.”

+FBI Director Kash Patel alleged in a separate statement that “an individual at the Washington Post” obtained and reported “classified, sensitive military information from a government contractor.”
+The FBI has not charged the reporter and has not presented evidence to support its claim.

-The Post had no immediate response to Bondi’s allegation.
+The Post had no immediate response to the allegations.
 Earlier, a Post spokesperson said the publication was monitoring the situation.

 The highly unusual search immediately set off alarms among press freedom advocates.